camden-smallwood/solidity-rs/README.md

 ## Usage

-Currently, SolAST requires utilization of a [truffle](https://www.trufflesuite.com/) project.
+Currently, SolAST requires utilization of either a [truffle](https://www.trufflesuite.com/) project or a [brownie](https://eth-brownie.readthedocs.io/en/stable/) project.

 Please file an issue if you would like support for another build system.